-College Campuses Addressing Amphetamine Use Among Students
+College Campuses Addressing Amphetamine Abuse Among Students

-Students and Amphetamines
+Students and Amphetamine Abuse

 Selling or abusing prescription drugs not prescribed to you is a felony in most states, yet there are many who simply do not see the danger that Adderall and Ritalin present.
 In a study conducted by the University of Kentucky-Lexington, one student said “Since you can function on Adderall you can go to work or drive and not even know it, it really isn’t like a real drug.
 Like alcohol, you could never really function if you are really drunk.”
 (Iowa Watch)

 Side effects from these drugs include insomnia, hypertension, irritability, loss of appetite, stroke, psychosis, seizures, cardiomyopathy (a disease of the heart muscle), tics that may or not be irreversible, and in extreme cases, cardiac death.

 Dozens of colleges and universities around the United States are taking different approaches to this growing epidemic.
 To get a prescription for any medication used to treat ADD or ADHD on the campus of Fresno State, you must first go through a rigorous process.
 This process usually takes about 2 months and is in hope to stop amphetamine abuse among students.
 It includes signing a contract at the end that states you will see a mental health professional every month, to submit to drug testing, and to not share the pills with anyone else.

 Lisa Beach, a senior at Fresno who was able to get her A.D.H.D medication through her college, stated what happens when she tells other students about the process to get any stimulant prescriptions.
 “I tell them it takes a couple months, and they’re like, ‘Oh, never mind’. ” (New York Times)

 Other colleges, however, refuse to let students go through their health system at all, and instead refer them to off-campus doctors to make the diagnosis and write out the prescription.